nuriel77/iri-playbook/docs/appendix.rst

 Instead of writing this, you can copy paste it.
 Pasting can be done using right mouse click or **SHIFT-INSERT**.

-To save the file you can click **F3** or, to exit and save you can click **CTRL-X**, if any modifications it will ask you if to safe the file.
+To save the file you can click **F3** or, to exit and save you can click **CTRL-X**, if any modifications it will ask you if to save the file.

 After having saved the file, you can run ``nano /tmp/test.txt`` again in order to edit the existing file.